2sic/dnn-sxc-angular/README.md

 ## Internal Notes
-* read [npm instructions](npm-instructions) to see how to publish a release
+* read [npm instructions](https://azing.org/2sxc/r/ItPxPh9D) to see how to publish a release

 ## Todo
-* create & test simple app-api access
 * enhance the content-manager to provide write commands (ATM read-only)